aungkomyint222/MinAI_ProofConcept_Alpha_Model/README.md

+# MinAI Proof of Concept Alpha Model

+🌐 **Try the Live Version**: You can test this model online at [https://huggingface.co/spaces/aungkomyint/minpoc](https://huggingface.co/spaces/aungkomyint/minpoc)

+⚠️ **Important Notice:** This is a proof of concept and alpha version model.
+It is not expected to be useful or produce good quality outputs.

+## About
+- Experimental Burmese language model
+- Limited training data and capabilities
+- Responses may be inaccurate, incomplete, or nonsensical
+- Use for research and testing purposes only

+## Usage
+This Space demonstrates a basic Burmese language model interface built with Gradio.

+---

 # MinAI Proof of Concept Alpha Model 🇲🇲

 A lightweight GPT-2 based language model trained for Burmese text generation, serving as a proof of concept for minimal AI architectures.